10 Easy Tips To Help You Boost Your Creativity

 You don’t have to change your entire approach to crafting, just try something new!

-The moment you realise that being creative is about enjoying the process, is the moment you’ll feel free to try new techniques!
+The moment you realise that being creative is about enjoying the process is the time you’ll feel free to try new techniques!
 It doesn’t have to perfect.

 I love art journaling, the process has a very meditative effect, on me at least.